Clicky

 Opportunities for Advancements in History

-If you dream of becoming a History professor or publishing your original research, earning a master’s degree.
-Subsequently, completing a doctoral program in History should be in your plans!
+If you dream of becoming a history professor, publishing your original research, or earning a master’s degree, completing a doctoral program in history should be part of your plans!

 Another option is to get into a graduate program in Education, Social Science, or Law.

-At the graduate level, History students conduct intensive explorations into historical periods.
+At the graduate level, history students conduct intensive explorations of historical periods.
 They must complete a capstone project to demonstrate the skills acquired throughout the program.
 In particular, a doctoral study in History requires you to do original research that creates a positive academic contribution to the field.

 As a History professor, it is expected that you commit to continuing education after completing your graduate program.